shoelace-style/shoelace/docs/components/color-picker.md

 ### Opacity

 Use the `opacity` attribute to enable the opacity slider.
-When this is enabled, the value will be displayed as HEXA, RGBA, HSLA or HSVA based on `format`.
+When this is enabled, the value will be displayed as HEXA, RGBA, HSLA, or HSVA based on `format`.

 ```html preview
 <sl-color-picker value="#f5a623ff" opacity label="Select a color"></sl-color-picker>